-Taking your child to the library and letting him choose his own books can be a fun adventure.
-You can talk about and plan your trip to the library with your child, and get excited together.
+Taking your child to the library and letting them choose their own books can be a fun adventure.
+You can talk about and plan your trip to the library with your child.
 You could ask your child, for example:

-Libraries also offer story times and activities for young children.
-Attending these sessions is a way to help your child become familiar with the library, have fun and enjoy books and stories.
+Many libraries also offer free story times and activities for young children.
+Going along to these sessions is a way to help your child get familiar with the library, have fun, and enjoy books and stories.
 Some libraries offer these sessions online.